dampee/UmbracoFormsDocumentation/Developer/Extending/Adding-a-Type.md

 	}
 When you implement this class you get two methods added.
 One of them is Execute which performs the execution of the workflow and the other is a method which validates the workflow settings, we will get back to these settings later on.

-Even though we have the class inheritance in place, we still need to add a bit of default information.

 ##Setting up basic type information
 Even though we have the class inheritance in place, we still need to add a bit of default information.
 This information is added in the class's empty constructor like this: